 I melted the chocolate with some coconut oil and maple syrup until it was smooth, creamy and pleasantly sweet.

-I baked some bacon (Yes, baked it.
-I should post that process at some point) until it was very crispy.
+I baked some bacon (here’s how to bake bacon) until it was very crispy.

 I chopped up the bacon into small pieces.

 I used the chocolate ganache bacon frosting on the paleo chocolate coconut flour mini birthday cake.

 It turned out great.
 G was very happy and both our boys loved it.